Sustainability

 Criteria for Advertisements or Announcement about Healthcare Facility

-Advertisements or Announcement about Healthcare Facility without Pre-Approval
+Advertisements or Announcements about Healthcare Facilities Permitted without Regulatory Pre-Approval

 Name, location, and corporate logo